GoogleChrome/developer.chrome.com/site/en/blog/_example/index.md

 ---
 # Required
+layout: 'layouts/blog-post.njk'

+# Required
 title: An example blog post

 # Required
+description: >
-description: Describe your example post with a couple sentences.
+  Describe your example post with a couple sentences.

-# Required
+# Optional
-layout: 'layouts/blog-post.njk'
+# This appears below the title and is an optional teaser
+subhead: >
+  A sentence of extra info to entice the reader.

 # Required
 date: 2021-01-27